arsena-k/Word2Vec-bias-extraction/README.md

 * Dimensions in this juypter notebook that are ready for extraction are **gender, morality, health,** and **ses**.
 Code is modifiable to extract other dimensions that may be interesting: you will need to adjust the training/testing words and corresponding labels.
 * This code is written for use with Word2Vec models, modifiable for other word-vector models as well.

-For the original application of these methods to gender biases see [Bolukbasi et. al. 2016](https://arxiv.org/abs/1607.06520).
+Using methods inspired to detect gender biases by [Bolukbasi et. al. 2016](https://arxiv.org/abs/1607.06520).